datamllab/tods/README.md

 ```
 # Acknowledgement
 We gratefully acknowledge the Data Driven Discovery of Models (D3M) program of the Defense Advanced Research Projects Agency (DARPA)

+#Licensen
+You may use this software under the Apache-2.0 License.